edualvarado/inf633-2021-2022/index.md

 <a name="Session03Gettingstarted"></a>
 ### Getting started

-In this session, you will learn about some important concepts such as Inverse Kinematics, and learn about how to use this technique in order to fully animate one character using procedural methods.
+In this session, you will learn about some important concepts such as **Inverse Kinematics**, and learn about how to use this technique in order to fully animate one character using procedural methods.

 Many animation techniques exist: Virtual characters are often animated using direct kinematics - animation clips, described by keyframes for each bone of character, that are normally played in a state machine among other clips.
 However, other many methods exist.
 Inverse Kinematics are often used to animate limbs in the other way around: Given a particular condition, IK calcutates the position and rotation of the limbs to satisfy such requirment.
 It is used very often as a second-layer for direct kinematic animations, for example, to place the feet of the characters correctly to the irregular ground, or to move the arm when the character takes a mug from a table.